Need car parts? Select your vehicle

 Start the engine and move the gear selector to all gear positions and return to park or neutral (as instructed by the vehicle manufacturer).
 Remove the transmission dipstick and wipe it off with a clean cloth.
 Reinsert until fully seated before removing it and checking the fluid level.

-Transmission fluid should be red or light brown with the look and consistency of cherry cough syrup.
-A dark brown or black fluid may indicate severe oxidation due to high operating temperatures.
+Look up what color your transmission fluid should be.
+If it’s darker than it should be, that might indicate severe indication due to high temperatures.
 If the fluid gives off a burnt or rancid smell, it’s best to get your transmission checked by a mechanic.

 Checking Your Brake Fluid Level